juju/docs/src/en/charms-storage.md

 does not currently have any specific configuration options.

 !!!
 Note:
-    To get an LXD version on either Ubuntu 14.04 LTS (Trusty) or Ubuntu 16.04 LTS (Xenial) that has the 'lxd' storage provider feature the [LXD PPA][ppa-lxd] (
+    To get an LXD version (at least 2.16) on either Ubuntu 14.04 LTS (Trusty) or Ubuntu 16.04 LTS (Xenial) that has the 'lxd' storage provider feature the [LXD:stable PPA][ppa-lxd] will be required.
-    `sudo apt-add-repository -yu ppa:ubuntu-lxc/lxd-stable; sudo apt install -y lxd` ) will be required.

 Every LXD-based model comes with a minimum of one LXD-specific Juju storage pool called 'lxd'.
 If ZFS and/or BTRFS are present when the controller is